 If the above list is completed, and coma, the absence of brainstem reflexes and a positive apnea test are present, the diagnosis of brain death can be made.
 This procedure is validated and supported by several professional organizations.

-Several conditions may mimic brain death these include:
+Several conditions may mimic brain death.
+These include:

-The prognosis of brain death by definition is 100% fatal.
+The prognosis of brain death, by definition, is 100% fatal.

-Questioning the diagnosis of brain death only arise when AAN guidelines or protocols for brain death determination are not followed.
+Questioning the diagnosis of brain death only arises when AAN guidelines or protocols for brain death determination are not followed.
 These complications are limited to the misdiagnosis of a different neurologic condition as brain death and the ultimate death of a patient that was not brain dead.

 The diagnosis of brain death is difficult for families to accept.
 However, there is research to support asking the family to witness the clinical evaluation of brain death will help them understand the diagnosis.
-Multiple meetings, with more than one provider, clergy, social workers or other ancillary staff may be necessary for the family acceptance of the diagnosis.
+Multiple meetings, with more than one provider, clergy, social workers, or other ancillary staff, may be necessary for the family acceptance of the diagnosis.